 To date, insurtech is regarded as a fintech cluster and is classified as Digital Financial Innovation (DFI) under the supervision of OJK.
 The regulator classifies insurance technology-related innovations into four fintech clusters: insurance aggregator, insurance broker marketplace, insurtech and insurance hub.
-Currently, five insurtech-related businesses are recorded at OJK.
+Currently, five insurtechrelated businesses are recorded at OJK.
 Insurtech-related businesses operate as limited liability companies (PTs).

 OJK recently announced the preparation of a regulatory framework for insurtech that aims to address products and services of insurtech/digital insurance brokers, IT standards, and human resources qualifications, among others.
-While insurtech has yet to benefit from a comprehensive regulatory regime, the market has yet to bloom.
+While insurtech has yet to benefit from a comprehensive regulatory regime, the market is growing.